 Chips – Yes, everyone knows that “chips” are French fries.
-But not so fast, buddy: when American fast food restaurants came to the UK, their menus called their potato products “fries”.
-Brits still use the term “chips” generally, but often use the word “fries” when specifically referring to the curly or shoestring variety (sold at American style fast food places) and “chips” when referring to the thicker, “steak fries” style potatoes (sold at chip shops).
+But not so fast, buddy: when American fast food restaurants came to the UK, their menus called them “fries”.
+Brits still use the term “chips” generally, but often use the word “fries” when specifically referring to the curly or shoestring variety sold at American-style fast food places and “chips” when referring to the thicker, “steak fries” style potatoes sold at chip shops.

-Chuffed – A slangy British term for “happy”, as in “I’m chuffed to be off that $@(! airplane!”
+Chuffed – A slangy British term for “happy”, as in “I’m chuffed to be off that damn airplane!”

 Cinema\Theatre – In Britain cinemas have movies while theatres have plays.
 The terms are not interchangeable as they are in the US.

 Clerk – A generic British term for someone who works in an administrative position.
 It’s always pronounced “clark” in the UK.
 The people in shops who help you with things are called assistants (or shop assistants) in the UK (as opposed to clerks, which they are sometimes called in the US).

 Clingfilm – This is what the Brits call “plastic wrap” or “Saran Wrap”.

 Coach - For some reason, a bus is called a bus when it’s an intracity bus, but a coach when it’s an intercity one.
 So you’d take a bus from one part of London to another, but a coach from London to Manchester.
 I don’t know why this is exactly.
 Perhaps it’s because coaches have toilets?
 Maybe it’s a holdover from the old days of horse-drawn coaches?
 At any rate, even if Brits will know what you mean if you ask for “the bus from London to Liverpool”, you’ll avoid some unnecessary confusion by using these terms correctly.